magento/pwa-studio/pwa-devdocs/src/pagebuilder/overview/index.md

 ---
-title: Page Builder Integration
+title: Page Builder integration
 ---

-The Page Builder integration into PWA studio provides React components that are equivalent to the native content types in Page Builder.
-The Page Builder integration code then populates those components with the property data from the master format HTML and renders them to the Venia PWA app.
+The purpose of the Page Builder to PWA integration is to retrieve data from the Page Builder content types and push that data into equivalent React components for display in a PWA app.
+The Page Builder framework populates the React components with the properties extracted from the master format HTML, then renders those components to the PWA Studio's Venia app.
 A visualization of this process follows:

 ![Page Builder Integration Overview](PageBuilderIntegration.svg)

-## Detailed flow
+## Page Builder PWA framework

-As part of the Page Builder / PWA integration, we implemented a system in which we can convert Page Builder's master format into a structured format that React and PWA Studio could understand.
-We did this on the client side to ensure compatibility with all various hosting methods of Magento Commerce currently available.
-The flow diagram starts with a customer interacting with the Venia PWA app.
+As part of the Page Builder to PWA integration, we implemented a framework that converts Page Builder’s master format (HTML) into a structured format that works in React and PWA Studio.
+The key pieces of the framework are described as follows:

+[Insert diagram]

+### RichContent component

+The <RichContent /> component provides the entry point into the Page Builder PWA framework.
+It controls whether the HTML passed by the PWA app contains Page Builder content.
+If it does, the HTML is sent to the <PageBuilder /> component for processing.
+If not, the HTML is sent directly to the PWA app for display.

+### PageBuilder component

+The <PageBuilder /> component directs the parsing of the master format HTML as well as retrieving, populating, and returning content type components back to the Venia app.

+### Parser function

+The parser function (`parseStorageHtml`) decomposes the master format HTML into the content type HTML fragments (HTMLElements) that compose the master format.
+The parser sends the content type HTML to a property aggregator (`configAggregator`) using a configuration object.

+### Config object (extension point)

+The configuration object contains a kind of registry for retrieving a content type's property aggregator and equivalent Page Builder component.
+This object provides the integration point for your own custom content type components.
+See [Set up component] for details.

+### Aggregator (extension point)

+The content type aggregator is a function that retrieves content and style properties from the content type HTML (using DOM properties and framework utility functions).
+These properties are returned as an object for use within the content type component.
+You will need to create an aggregator for each of your own custom content types.
+See [Add aggregator] for details.

+### Component (extension point)

+The content type component is a React component that is equivalent to a Page Builder content type.
+It contains the content and style properties needed to faithfully represent your Page Builder content types within a PWA Studio app like Venia.
+You will need to create a content type component for each of your own custom content types.
+See [Add component] for details.

+### ContentTypeFactory component

+The `<ContentTypeFactory />` component retrieves and returns content type components to the PWA Studio app for rendering in a PWA app.

+## Framework execution

+The framework executes on the client side to ensure compatibility with the various hosting options available for Magento Commerce.
+The following flow diagram describes how the parts of the framework function together to render Page Builder components within the Venia app.

 ![Page Builder Integration Details](PageBuilderIntegrationDetails.svg)